Rational Q-systems at Root of Unity I. Closed Chains: Location of FM-strings

 \paragraph{Fusion of transfer matrix} It is proven in \cite{Krichever_1997} that the transfer matrices satisfy the following fusion relations

-The eigenvalue of $\mathbf{T}_0(t)$ is known, and $\mathbf{T}_{1/2}(t)$ can be worked out by the usual $TQ$-relation.
-Using these two initial conditions, we can work out the eigenvalue of $\mathbf{T}_{(\ell_2-1)/2}$\, recursively.
-This allows us to obtain the eigenvalues of the higher-spin transfer matrices from the eigenvalues of the spin-$1/2$ transfer matrix, and equivalently the locations of the FM-strings at root of unity.
+where ${T}_0(u)=[\sinh(u)]^L$ and the eigenvalue of $\mathbf{T}_{1/2}(u)$ can be worked out by the usual $TQ$-relation.
+Using these two initial conditions, we can work out the eigenvalue of $\mathbf{T}_{s}(u)$\, recursively.
+This allows us to obtain the eigenvalues of the higher-spin transfer matrices from the eigenvalues of the spin-$1/2$ transfer matrix.
+More explicitly, we have the the following interpolation formula